How To Take The Athens Airport Bus

 Taking the bus from Athens airport

-The publicly run airport bus is the cheapest way to get from Athens airport to Athens city center, and also other parts of the city.
+At only 5.5 euro, the publicly run airport bus is the cheapest way to get from Athens airport to Athens city center, and also other parts of the city.

 This guide will show you the different airport bus services, how to take them, where they go and more.